lukateg/strength-age/README.md

 - test sharing between users and groups
 - test preview before starting to work on it
 - audio lessons
+- invite multiple people to the scheduled test at specific tieme and display leaderbord with result at the end
+- pausing or blockin test when changing window while working on a test

 # MVP Plan for Teach.me
 ✅ Core Features